bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 No VM creation form is available.

 If there are insufficient resources you will not be allowed to create a new VM and start it upon creation.
 You will be able to create a new VM with the unchecked "Start VM" option.
-No IP, no password are assigned to the VM in this case.
+No IP is assigned to the VM in this case.

 Virtual Machines List
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~